asoares1-chwy/discord-music-bot/README.md

 3. Run Spring with the `local` profile to load your specific properties (`--spring.profiles.active=local`)

 ### That's it! :)
 When you launch the application, it will automatically install all commands on your server.

+## Steps to Run on AWS Free Tier
+Coming soon...